Puducherry govt to decide stand on lockdown on May 2: CM

-Chief Minister V Narayanasamy on Wednesday said his cabinet would meet on May 2 to decide its stand on whether the ongoing lockdown should be extended or not in the union territory.
-"With the Centre's stand on extension or otherwise of the lockdown not being very clear, the territorial administration was now considering all pros and cons of the extension of the lockdown when it ends on May 3," he told reporters here late on Wednesday night after a cabinet meeting.
+Puducherry Chief Minister V Narayanasamy has said his cabinet would meet on May 2 to decide its stand on whether the ongoing lockdown should be extended or not in the union territory.
+"With the Centre's stand on extension or otherwise of the lockdown not being very clear, the territorial administration was now considering all pros and cons of the extension of the lockdown when it ends on May 3," he told reporters here late on Wednesday after a cabinet meeting.

 The cabinet would meet again on May 2 to take a decision on the matter, he said.
 "We are concerned more about the livelihood aspect of the people as much as we are concerned about their safety.
 The Centre`s stand on continuance of the lockdown remains unclear as of now.
 We will go into all aspects and take a decision at a meeting of the cabinet on May 2," he said.